 Folklore is defined in the English dictionary as “the traditional customs and beliefs of a people preserved by oral tradition” and “the stories, etc attached to a particular place, group.”
-Explore with us some of the fascinating folklore attached to the Christmas season’s pivotal figures, dates, objects and pastimes.
+Explore with us some of the fascinating folklore attached to the Christmas season’s pivotal figures, dates, objects, food and pastimes.

 Where and when did it all begin for the jolly bearded fat man in the red suit?
 How to Christmas hereby offers you Santa’s back story.

 Call Me Kris: We know him as Father Christmas in the UK but around the globe he has many names, including Santa Claus, Kris Kringle, St. Nicholas, Pere Noel and Sinterklaas.
 Whatever the name, whatever the country, the common denominator is he is the world’s main bringer of Christmas gifts.

 Odin: Ancient pagans revered the bearded, cloaked and hooded god Odin, who climbed down chimneys as he rewarded the good with gifts.
 His sidekick was a horned demon called the Dark Helper, who admonished the bad.
 Does Odin sound like Santa at all?
 Before Christianity, the midwinter event was Yule.
 Supernatural senses were heightened.
 The Wild Hunt was believed to be a ghostly procession through the sky, led by Odin.
 Yuletide celebrations would be absorbed into Christmas with the Christianisation of Germanic Europe.